Hobart Alter: Hobie Cat

 Hobie Cat catamarans on beach at Saint Helier, Jersey.

 Alter's Hobie Cat became the nucleus of a successful worldwide catamaran business.

 The company created 16 unique sailboats from the Hobie 10, once designed to compete with the Laser, to the Hobie 33, a 33-foot (10 m) monohull, lift-keel boat.

 Alter sold Hobie Cat to the Coleman Company, Inc. in 1976, and his sons Hobie Jr. and Jeff carry on the family tradition, operating Hobie Designs and overseeing the company's licensing operations.

 Personal life

 Before his death, Alter would divide his time between the mountains of Idaho (where he skied in the winter) and Orcas Island, the largest of the San Juan Islands in the Pacific Northwest, where he would anchor his 60-foot, foam-core, twin-Diesel power catamaran, that he designed and built for himself.

 Alter married Susan.
 They had two sons and one daughter.
 He died of cancer in Palm Desert, California, on March 29, 2014, at the age of 80.

-Awards
+Awards and honors

 In 1983, Alter received the Golden Plate Award of the American Academy of Achievement.

 Alter was inducted into the National Sailing Hall of Fame in 2011.

+In 2018, the city of Dana Point honored Hobie Alter with a Hobie Alter Memorial in the form of a 27-foot high life-size cast bronze statue/sculpture titled "Hobie Riding the Wave of Success" by Bill Limebrook, which depicts Hobie Alter "hiking out" in his Hobie Cat 14.
+It was the inaugural feature of the city's Watermen's Plaza, followed by nine life-size statues/sculptures of famous Dana Point watersport athletes, filmmakers, artists, and entrepreneurs.